JoostVoskuil/joostvoskuil.github.io/_posts/2026-08-13-github-copilot-monorepo.md

 ### Solution 2: Wait for the Copilot CLI harness

-Once the Copilot CLI is integrated into JetBrains IDEs and Visual Studio, it will provide a consistent discovery mechanism across all IDEs, allowing developers to open any folder and have the correct customizations applied automatically.
+Once the Copilot CLI harness is integrated into JetBrains IDEs and Visual Studio, it will provide a consistent discovery mechanism across all IDEs, allowing developers to open any folder and have the correct customizations applied automatically.
 This will reduce the need for manual configuration and ensure that all teams can work with the same set of rules and best practices defined at the repository, domain, and application levels.
 I expect this to become the default behavior, but we will have to wait for the Visual Studio team to implement it.